crowdfavorite-mirrors/wp-contact-form-7-to-database-extension/readme.txt

-=== Contact Form 7 to Database Extension ===
+=== Contact Form DB ===
 Contributors: msimpson
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=NEVDJ792HKGFN&lc=US&item_name=Wordpress%20Plugin&item_number=cf7%2dto%2ddb%2dextension&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: contact form,database,contact form database,save contact form Requires at least: 3.2.1
+Tags: contact form,database,contact form database,save contact form,form database,CFDB
+Requires at least: 3.2.1
-Tested up to: 3.3.1
+Tested up to: 3.4
-Stable tag: 2.3
+Stable tag: 2.4.4

 Saves submitted form data to the database and provides short codes to display it.
 Captures data from Contact Form 7 and Fast Secure Contact Form

 == Description ==

+This "CFDB" plugin saves contact form submissions to your WordPress database and provides short codes to retrieve and display the data.

+By simply installing the plugin, it will automatically begin to capture submissions from:

+* JetPack Contact Form plugin
-Saves form submissions to the database that come from Contact Form 7 (CF7) plugin and/or Fast Secure Contact Form (FSCF) plugin.
+* Contact Form 7 (CF7) plugin
+* Fast Secure Contact Form (FSCF) plugin

+Other form submissions can be saved with the addition of the <a href="http://cfdbplugin.com/?page_id=508">[cfdb-save-form-post]</a> short code on the target submission page.

-CF7 and FSCF are great plugins but but were lacking one thing...the ability to save the form data to the database.
+Contact form plugins are great but generally one thing...the ability to save and retrieve the form data to/from the database.
-And if you get a lot of form submissions, then you end up sorting through a lot of email.
+If you get a lot of form submissions, then you end up sorting through a lot of email.

+Looking at your data in the WP Admin Area

-This plugin-to-a-plugin provides that functionality.
+This plugin provides three administration pages

-You will need to have CF7 and/or FSCF installed along with this plugin.
-When using CF7, this plugin also puts a menu item in the Administration Plugins menu where you can see the data in the database.
-When using FSCF, this plugin puts links on its Admin page.
+* "Database Page" to view and export form submission data at (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginSubmissions)
+* "Database Short Code" page to generate short codes and exports (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginShortCodeBuilder)
+* "Database Options" to change configuration parameters (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginSettings)

+Finding Admin Pages

+* If you have CF7 installed and activated, look under the "Contact" menu in the Admin area.
+* If you have FSCF installed and activated, find links to these pages on the FSCF admin page.
+* If you only have JetPack installed, then you will have to enter the URLs manually into your browser.

+Displaying Saved Data in Posts and Pages

-You can also use the [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] shortcodes to display the data on a non-admin page on your site.
+Use the [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] short codes to display the data on a non-admin page on your site.

-Disclaimer: I am not the maker of Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.
+Disclaimer: I am not the maker of JetPack, Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.

 == Installation ==

 1. Your WordPress site must be running PHP5 or better.
 This plugin will fail to activate if your site is running PHP4.
-1. Be sure that Contact Form 7 and/or Fast Secure Contact Form is installed and activated (this is an extension to them)
+1. Be sure that any of Contact Form 7, Fast Secure Contact Form and/or JetPack is installed and activated (this is an extension to them)
 1. Fast Secure Contact Form should be at least version 2.9.7

 Notes: